webster5361/docs-bot/README.md

-# Tutorial-Bot
+# DOCS-BOT

-This is the bot we're creating in the video series, each branch is an episode number.
+This is a reference bot for Discord.js documentation.
+Currently we are only supporting the STABLE branch of docs.